ShaneOG2/ProgrammingForDAp1/README.md

 - Create a data set by simulating a real-world phenomenon.
 - Choose a real-world phenomenon that can be measured and for which you could collect at least one-hundred data points across at least four different variables.
 - Investigate the types of variables involved, their likely distributions, and their relationships with each other.
-- Synthesise/simulate a data set as closely matching their properties as possible
+- Synthesise/simulate a data set as closely matching their properties as possible.
 - Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.

 ## Intructions to Reader ##